 I’ll show you the step-by-step of making Zucchini Loaf in the video below.
 Give it a try and let me know what you think.
 Enjoy!

-- I cup grated zucchini (water squeezed out)
+1 cup Green Zucchini, grated (water squeezed out)